markcode/jot/README.md

 Introduction
 ------------
-This setup combines Facebook Scribe, Node.js, Maxmind GeoIP, Nginx on EC2 to run as a web analytics pixel server
+This setup combines Facebook Scribe, Node.js, Maxmind GeoIP, Nginx on EC2 to run as a web analytics pixel server.

 Notes